LucidIndian/bd-site/_posts/2025-04-07-bots-almost-wrecked-my-new-app.markdown

 Since early April, so far so good!

-## My Anti-BOT Checklist for web app form spam prevention
+## My anti-bot checklist for web app form spam prevention

-Here's my way to organize the various anti-bot measures I learned about, from top (ealry part of the user's request) to bottom (end part of the request).
-Which tactics am I missing?
+Here's my way to organize the various anti-bot measures I found, from top to bottom.
+What am I missing?

-1. DNS Management
+1. Domain Name System (DNS) Management
-    1. DDoS protection
+    1. DNSSEC - a set of cryptographic protocols that enhance the security of the DNS.
-    2. DNSSEC
+    2. Privacy for contact details
-    3. Privacy for your contact details
+    3. Email authentication records: SPF, DKIM, and DMARC
-    4. Bot Fight Mode with JavaScript Detections
+    4. [Bot Fight Mode](https://developers.cloudflare.com/bots/get-started/bot-fight-mode/) with JavaScript Detections (Cloudflare)
-    5. Record proxying
+    5. Record proxying - optimize, cache, and protect all requests to an app
-    6. Email authentication records: SPF, DKIM, and DMARC
+        - DDoS (Distributed Denial of Service) protection
 2. App Host
     1. TLS, or Transport Layer Security - a cryptographic protocol that provides secure communication over a computer network
     2. Autostop/ Autostart
 3. App code
     1. IP-based activity
-        - Rate limiting actions on IP address (location) or other to reduce brute force attacks.
+        - Rate limiting actions on the IP address (location) of the request or other to reduce brute force attacks.
 See "[Brute-Forcing Accounts](https://edgeguides.rubyonrails.org/security.html#brute-forcing-accounts)" for more.
     2. Authentication
         1. Oauth with Google, Facebook, Github, etc.
             - Let a large organization with massive resources worry about the bots.